frogsfrogs/frogsfrogs.github.io/journal/_posts/2025-01-27-a-useful-mother.md

 A use-less does not eat, drink, breathe without it being at the expense of someone else
 who is sponsoring you? it does not matter. it cannot possibly be deserved.
 <br>
-will an eldest daughter ever feel deserving ?
+does the eldest daughter ever feel deserving ?
 When I was 5 and you asked if I wanted a little sister
 I didn't know you were also asking if I wanted to be an eldest daughter
 I didn't know that this also meant being a mother